yashviradia/flight-deals/README.md

 ### Continued Development
 - Using Twilio API to send SMS Notification about cheapest Flight available.
+- Changing EUR to €, currently Program is getting UnicodeError, but it will be updated.

 ### Useful resources
 - Stack Overflow - [Stack Overflow](https://stackoverflow.com/)